alexdin/yii2-file-session/README.md

 # yii2-file-session
-This is an expanding class of web sessions.
+PHP Yii2.
+This is an expanding class of web sessions .
 This class supports retrieving data on session id and deleting it.

 Installation
 ------------